 1) The first promise is that we will provide patients with diagnostic and treatment advice that is based on the most up-to-date scientific and medical research.
 If some aspect of hair loss research has been published in a medical journal, we've likely read it.
 And if we've read it, we've already carefully considered how (and if) it should be worked into our treatment plans for our patients.
 We offer treatments based on science, safety and sensical thinking.
 We don't start JAK inhibitors (tofacitnib/ruxolitinib) in patients with alopecia areata who haven't tried other treatments first.
 We don't recommend PRP in patients with androgenetic alopecia who haven't carefully considered other treatments first.
 The same type of common sense applies to how we approach scarring alopecia and hair shedding issues.

-2) The second promise is that we will provide patients with care that is respectful, compassionate and rooted in trust.
+2) The second promise is that we will provide patients with care that is respectful, compassionate confidential and rooted in trust.
 Whether a patient is coming for a second opinion and will likely never be seen again or a patient is coming back for their 15th or 100th appointment, we treat our patients like we too want to be treated as fellow human beings: with a respectful, non-judgemental and confidential approach.
 If patients need greater degrees of privacy from the public for their appointment with me, we will accommodate (with advanced request).
 My office, and my practice, must always be a safe environment for everyone.